List of government agencies in DC Comics: International Operations

 Internal Operations (I.O., IO or I/O) is a fictional U.S. intelligence agency in WildStorm comics.
 It was originally called International Operations.
 I.O.
 (International Operations) was founded in 1964 as a branch of the CIA with the mission to safeguard the United States' interests and safety abroad.
 It quickly became an independent agency under the leadership of Director Miles Craven.
 Following the Divine Right incident, the agency was severely weakened.
 It was shut down by the U.S. government within a year, but in 2004, it was reestablished under the leadership of John Lynch.
 IO first appeared in WildC.A.T.S. #1 (August 1992) and was created by Brandon Choi and Jim Lee.

 K

 Knightwatch

 Knightwatch is the military arm of the D.E.O.
 Knightwatch operatives wore armor that resembled the suits worn by Checkmate agents.

 Knightwatch in other media

-Knightwatch appears in the seventh season of the superhero television series Arrow.
+Knightwatch appears in the seventh season of Arrow.
 In flash-forwards set in 2040, Connor Hawke is an agent of Knightwatch, who are described as a "good version of A.R.G.U.S."
 This version appears to be more grounded than its comic book counterpart, having no connection to the "extranormal" and instead focusing on everyday threats.